sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 4. From the Enter password window, select **Forgot my password**.

 5. The Get back into your account window opens.
 Verify that the email for Adele Vance, AdeleV@WWLxZZZZ.onmicrosoft.com, is shown in the email or username box.
 If not, enter it.
-In the empty box, enter the characters displayed in image or the words from the audio.
+In the empty box, enter the characters displayed in the image or the words from the audio.
 Once you have entered them, select **Next**.

    ![](../Images/forget-password.png)

 6. The screen shows Get back into your account and shows Verification step 1 > choose a new password.
 Leave the default setting **Text my mobile phone**.
 You are prompted to enter your mobile phone number.
 Once you have entered it, select the **Text button**.
-If, during the registration you selected email, the Get back into your account window will indicate You will receive an email containing a verification code at your alternate email address.
+If during the registration you selected email, the Get back into your account window will indicate You will receive an email containing a verification code at your alternate email address.
 Select **Email**.

    ![](../Images/verification.png)

 7. Enter the verification code then press **Next**.

-8. In the next screen you are prompted to enter new password and confirm new password.
+8. In the next screen you are prompted to enter the new password and confirm the new password.
 Enter those now and select the **Finish** button.

 9. You will see a message on the screen that your password has been reset.
 Select **click here** to sign in with your new password.

 10. From the Pick an account information box, select **AdeleV@WWLxZZZZZZ.onmicrosoft.com**, enter your new password, then select the **Sign in** button.
 If you are prompted to Stay signed in. select **No**.

-11. You should now be in the Office 365 Page.
+11. You should now be on the Office 365 Page.

-12. Sign out by selecting on the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
+12. Sign out by selecting the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
 Then the close all the browser windows

-#### Task 5 (Optional):  In this task you, as the administrator, will briefly view the Audit logs and the Usage & insights data associated with password reset.
+#### Task 5 (Optional):  In this task, you, as the administrator, will briefly view the Audit logs and the Usage & insights data associated with password reset.

 1. Open Microsoft Edge.

 2. In the address bar enter **portal.azure.com**

-3. Sign in with the credentials provided in the **Enviornment Details** Tab.
+3. Sign in with the credentials provided in the **Environment Details** Tab.
     1. In the Sign in window enter **odl_user_xxxxx@WWLxxxxx.onmicrosoft.com** (where xxxxx is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the admin password which should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.